Plea-Justice/plea-justice.github.io/Internal Documentation/Developer/vuex-scenarios.md

 ---
 layout: page
 title: Our VueX Structure
-permalink: /console/docs/our-vuex-structure
+permalink: /internal/dev/our-vuex-structure
-parent: Technical Documentation
+parent: Developers
-grand_parent: Researcher Console
+grand_parent: Internal Documentation
 ---

 # What is a Scenario